retrowars/retrowars/README.md

 ## Translating

 We use [Weblate](https://hosted.weblate.org/engage/retrowars/) to manage translations.
-Please see [these instructions for using Weblate](https://hosted.weblate.org/engage/retrowars/) to translate BabyDots.
+Please see [these instructions for using Weblate](https://hosted.weblate.org/engage/retrowars/) to translate retrowars.

 |Game strings|F-Droid metadata|
 |------------|----------------|